datamllab/rlcard/README.md

 ```
 pip install -e .[with_torch]
 ```
-If you meet meet any problem with installing PyTorch using the command above, you may as well follow the instruction on [PyTorch official website](https://pytorch.org/get-started/locally/) to manually install PyTorch.
+If you meet any problem with installing PyTorch using the command above, you may follow the instruction on [PyTorch official website](https://pytorch.org/get-started/locally/) to manually install PyTorch.

 ## Examples
 Please refer to [examples/](examples).
 A **short example** is as below.